 This is due to a comprehensive ESG analysis.
 In order to reduce water risks, the sustainability analysts of Erste AM take into account the management and regional distribution of water withdrawal in the valuation of the company.
 For the ESG rating, data on the degree to which a company is active in arid risk areas and depends on large volumes of water withdrawal there also enters the model, as does the question of what measures have been taken to improve the use of water towards a more sustainable process.

 In establishing the average water intensity of the companies held by the funds, we use the water withdrawal as published by the respective companies as key ratio.
-Water intensity measures water consumption in cubic metres per USD million in sales.
+Water intensity measures water consumption in cubic meters per thousand U.S. dollars of sales revenue.

 There are investments that are aimed at making the world a better place.
 Microloans provide the chance of a better life and facilitate a stable yield for investors.
 The fund ERSTE RESPONSIBLE MICROFINANCE offers both: making the world a bit better through microloans while ensuring a nice return.